lab1092/blender-manual_ja/manual/physics/particles/physics/keyed.rst

 or a normal particle system.
 This second system is the target of the keyed system.

 Loops
    Sets the number of times the keys are looped.
-Disabled if :guilabel:`Use Timing` is enabled.
+Disabled if *Use Timing* is enabled.

 Keys